croqaz/achaea.js/docs/State.md

 ## STATE.Custom

 This is where you can go crazy.
 Feel free to create your own variables and sync them between aliases & triggers.

+## Geeky boy say 🤓

+Technically, the STATE is not read-only, OK?
+It's just sealed.
+But you should try really hard to stay away from changing the core state with code from the `custom/` folder.

+Another thing is that you don't really need to use the STATE object for custom state management, you could have a CUSTOMSTATE object, perhaps in `custom/state.ts`.
+You could initialize this state on startup and change it from aliases and triggers, but I would recommend you keep your state in STATE.Custom.